-- Turn the mixer to a lower speed and add in the powdered sweetener little by little.
+- Lower the mixer speed and gradually add in the powdered sweetener, ensuring it’s well incorporated without overmixing.

 - Add the eggs one by one and mix until just incorporated.

-- Incorporate the sour cream and vanilla extract on low speed just until smooth, using a spatula to scrape the sides and bottom of the bowl.
+- Mix in the sour cream and vanilla extract on low speed just until smooth, using a spatula to scrape the sides and bottom of the bowl, ensuring a homogenous mixture.

 - Pour the cheesecake batter over the pre-baked or chilled crust.Smooth the top with a spatula to ensure an even surface.

-- Transfer to the preheated oven and bake for about 50-55 minutes.
-You know it’s ready when the edges have a pale brown color, and the center is firm but “jiggly” like jello.
+- Transfer to the preheated oven and bake for approximately 50-55 minutes.
+The cheesecake is ready when the edges are pale golden brown, and the center is set but still slightly jiggly.